Average Read Time: 4 minutes

 The way in which websites were designed and built is very different now to how they were designed and built even 10 months ago, let alone 10 or 25 years ago.
 As technology advances and the way we access the internet evolves with these new technologies, so does the way we make websites.
 As a result, the theories behind the future of web design are always changing too.

-1. Multi-device audiences and the future of web design
+1. Multi-device audiences

 In April 2015, Google – the biggest search engine in the world – changed its rules on mobile searches, and declared that any website which was non-responsive (i.e. NOT mobile friendly) would not be displayed on search results made on mobile devices.
 This was a huge deal at the time and still is today!
 With 80% of searches made from mobile devices – tablets, mobile phones etc. – if your website isn’t responsive, you’re automatically losing potentially 80% of your traffic!